Duwamish people: The village

 Like many other Coast Salish societies, traditional Duwamish society was dominated by the village.
 It was the basis of societal organization for the Puget Sound peoples and, in the pre-contact period, the village was the highest form of social organization.
 Each village had one or more cedar plank longhouses housing one or more extended families.
 Longhouses were often divided into sections by dividers made of cattail or cedar, with each family having their own section of the house with a fire pit in the center of the section.
 A single longhouse could support as few as tens of people, to as many as hundreds of people.

 The Duwamish, a primarily riverine people, built most of their villages along the dxʷdəw, today the Duwamish, Black, and Cedar Rivers.
 The x̌ačuʔabš, on the other hand, were primarily lake-oriented peoples and their villages were mostly located along Lake Washington and Lake Union.

 Although the village was the highest form of social cohesion, it was not centralized.
 There were no formal organs of government or authority which ruled over a village.
 Although members of the Duwamish have been historically called "chiefs," the Duwamish (along with other Puget Sound peoples) did not have chiefs.
 Rather, that term was bestowed upon important individuals of local villages by members of the United States government and the general public.
 In reality, authority was entrusted to high-status individuals when called for, such as leading a war party, constructing a house, or gathering berries.
 The highest-status male of the highest-status family in a village was generally seen as the leader of the village for most purposes, and this position fluctuated often.

 Longhouse architecture continues to be used to this day in cultural settings.
 An example is the north face of the Burke Museum at the University of Washington.
-More recently, the design of the main hall of the Duwamish Longhouse and Cultural Center closely echoes a traditional longhouse.
+More recently, on January 3, 2009, the Duwamish Tribe opened the Duwamish Longhouse and Cultural Center.
+The Center's design of the main hall of the Duwamish Longhouse and Cultural Center closely echoes a traditional longhouse.